Dulon18/Node-JS-Tutorial/README.md

 Node.js is well-suited for building scalable applications due to its non-blocking, event-driven architecture.
 This makes it easier to handle a large number of concurrent connections, making Node.js a good choice for applications that require scalability.

 By breaking down the text into specific points and refining each point for clarity and conciseness of the benefits of Node.js.

+Node.js is chosen for its performance, scalability, asynchronous nature, and the ability to use JavaScript throughout the entire development stack.
+It has become a popular choice for building web applications, APIs, and real-time applications.

   # Features of Node.js: